Chartered flight with several Indians sent back to Dubai from Jamaica over document concerns: MEA - www.lokmattimes.com

 By ANI | Published: May 9, 2024 11:37 PM2024-05-09T23:37:12+5:302024-05-09T23:40:06+5:30

-New Delhi [India], May 9 : A chartered flight that had several Indians on board was sent back to Dubai from Jamaica on May 7 as local authorities were not satisfied with the documents.
+A chartered flight that had several Indians on board was sent back to Dubai from Jamaica on May 7 as local authorities were not satisfied with the documents. passengers carrying.

 "We are given to understand that a chartered flight from Dubai landed in Jamaica, Kingston.
 There were several Indians on board.
 They had prior travel and hotel bookings.
 However, local authorities were not satisfied with their documents.
 They were sent back to Dubai on May 7," Ministry of External Affairs spokesperson Randhir Jaiswal said at the weekly media briefing while responding to media queries.